The Three Stages Of Stress: General Adaptation Syndrome

 Takeaway

 The modern concept of stress was first revealed nearly a century ago when Hans Seyle introduced his general adaptation syndrome theory.
-He proposed three stages of stress response.
+He proposed three stages of the stress response.
 Stages one and two represent the early version of what is known as the fight-or-flight response today.
 Stage three is characterized by the breakdown of stress-response systems that have been activated for too long, aligning closely with today's concept of chronic stress.
-Chronic stress can be reduced by managing commitments, increasing physical health, and adopting coping strategies for relaxation.
-If chronic stress is persistent and severe, therapy provides a viable option for relief.
+Chronic stress can be reduced by managing commitments, taking steps to improve physical health, and adopting positive coping strategies.
+Therapy can also provide a viable option for relief.

 Ease stress and mental exhaustion